Jejiey/DAQ-Technical-Assessment/brainstorming.md

          - I may revisit this with https://www.geeksforgeeks.org/how-to-change-the-favicon-in-react-js/ but preliminary testing isn't great
     - added a bit of a background to make the value easier to read

+8) Going back to task #2
+    - I dont think we need multiple alerts for the 3 out of bounds so slight change to get rid of the oldest one when that is outputted
+    - Added colour to better differentiate these alerts

 ## Cloud